Aurified-266/freedreno_turnip-CI-Linux-Deb/README.md

 -Dzlib=disabled \
 -Dshader-cache=disabled \
 -Dc_link_args="-L$workdir/stub_libs -lz_stub -ldl"

 🚀 Conclusion
-Went from a script that failed at the first line due to path spaces to a robust, automated pipeline that:
+Went from a script that failed at the first line in linux-deb due to path spaces to a robust, automated pipeline that:

 Downloads the NDK and Mesa source.
 Patches the source code to remove incompatible features.